 In many areas of the globe, dietary malnutrition is one of the primary avoidable factors of cognitive (mental) and developmental impairments.

-Iodine deficiency in children can cause the same symptoms as adults, as well as extra symptoms.
 Slow physical growth, psychological issues, difficulty concentrating, and learning challenges are some of the impacts that might be subtle and progressive.

 Goiter

-Deficiency in Iodine mainly results in reduced levels of thyroid hormones.
 As a response, the pituitary glands will generate greater levels of thyroid hormones to fill up the lower levels.

 These hormones generally are responsible for stimulating the thyroid gland, thereby releasing the T4 and T3 hormones.
-But, an excessive amount of TSH will be an overstimulation of the thyroid glands.

-The thyroid gland becomes bigger, and it still is not able to function in a proper way without sufficient Iodine.
-These changes lead to the goiter.
+The thyroid gland becomes bigger, and it still is not able to function properly without sufficient Iodine.

 Congenital Hypothyroidism

-Newborn screening tests identify iodine shortage in babies.
 Babies may have difficulty feeding, have poor muscle tone, or have cardiac difficulties as a result of this illness.
 It may not create any problems at all in certain cases.

 While there are other reasons, congenital Hypothyroidism can occur in newborns born to moms who did not get enough Iodine during pregnancy.

-If newborns obtain appropriate Iodine in their meals after birth, the problem can improve.
 If they don’t, kids risk acquiring intellectual disabilities and physical growth limitations as a result of poor thyroid function.

 Breast illness, gastrointestinal difficulties, and bone problems have all been linked to iodine shortage, although this has yet to be proven.